 The commander ordered the abandonment of the vessel and the crew remained in Imeri Gramvousa until January 10 due to bad weather.
 Finally, they were rescued by the destroyer Ierax, which was stationed in Souda.
 The ship remains there until today, being now an integral part of the landscape.

 Environment and Agria Gramvousa

-The wider Gramvousa region and the lagoon of Balos is one of the most important wetlands in the Eastern Mediterranean and one of the routes of migrating bird in the Mediterranean.
+The wider Gramvousa region and the lagoon of Balos is one of the most important protected areas in the Eastern Mediterranean.
 The Cape and the islets of Gramvousa host more than 100 species of birds and 400 species of flora.
-The Mediterranean seal (monachus monachus) breeds in the local cave.
-Lastly, the endangered sea turtle (caretta caretta), seeks its food in the area.
+The Mediterranean seal (Monachus monachus) breeds in the local caves and the endangered sea turtle (Caretta caretta) seeks its food in the area.

 Agria Gramvousa is located north of the Cape of Gramvousa and access to the islet is very difficult, because of the high rocks surrounding the island.
 The inhospitable island protected under Natura’s program.
 The area hosts gulls and various bird species.